Michae1CC/reading-notes/Functional Design/Part 1 - Functional Basics.md

 - _Multi-methods_ are another form of duck-typing, because they create a loose grouping of methods that are dynamically dispatched based on their function signature

 #### Liskov Substitution Principal

 - A subtype must be substitutable for its base type in any program that uses the base type.

+#### Single Responsibility

+pg 126

+- People making changes to a system can be separated into two groups - roles and actors
+- Actors is a person or group who require the same things from the system and perform the same changes
+- Different actors can have different needs
+- When a module is responsible to more than one actor, the interference often leads to the design smell of fragility causing unexpected changes when simple changes are made
+- A violation of SRP can be as simple as mixing GUI formatting and business rule code together in the same module or as complex as using stored procedures in the database to implement business rules
+- Has an example of a business rule being tested with parsing rules